gem-pasteur/macsyfinder/doc/installation.rst

 => It will install MacSyFinder and required data (profiles folder and systems definition folders) in the Home directory of "bob", in the "my_progams" folder (useful if you do not have super-user privileges).

 .. warning::
-  When installing a new version of MacSyFinder, do not forget to uninstall the latter version installed !
+  When installing a new version of MacSyFinder, do not forget to uninstall the previous version installed !

 Uninstalling MacSyFinder
 ========================